-"Hey Siri" will wake any modern device and have it listening for a command.
-Siri can also be summoned by holding down the home button on Touch ID devices, or the side button on Face ID devices.
+"Hey Siri," or just "Siri" with iOS 17, will wake any modern Apple device, triggering listening for a query.
+You can also summon Siri by holding down the home button on Touch ID devices or the side button on Face ID devices.

-Airpods and Beats Pro
+AirPods and Beats Pro

 Headphones, Headsets, and CarPlay

-Apple refers to Siri on the HomePod as a personal Music expert and offers other siloed functions unique to the HomePod like describing who an artist is rather than showing a page result when asked about an artist.
+Apple refers to Siri on the HomePod as a personal Music expert, offering other functions unique to the HomePod.
+These include describing who an artist is rather than showing a page result when asked about an artist.

 Apple, Siri, and Social Awareness